Created by W. Glenn Duncan

 Rafferty tends to play dirty, boasting at one point that he “hasn’t fought fair in twenty years.”
 No brainiac, his chief M.O. seems to be to stir things up, and then see what happens.
 And he tends to be pretty stubborn, as well.
 “I often ignore what people tell me to do,” he says.

 Like, no kidding.
 And that’s part of the fun.

 Not that Rafferty’s completely without integrity — he lives by a seemingly endless set of rules and “aw, shucks” maxims he’s dubbed “Rafferty’s Rules” (also the title of the first book in the series).
 He’s not beyond reciting them to his readers, either; favouring them with choice bits of hard-boiled, folksy wisdom every now and then.
 The joke is that “Rafferty’s rules” is an Australian football term for “no rules at all.”
 The last book in the original series, Rafferty: Fatal Sisters won a 1991 Shamus for Best Paperback Original.
 All in all, an entertaining, and very highly recommended series.

 W. Glenn Duncan was a former journalist and pilot who lived in Iowa, Ohio, Florida, Texas and California, before settling in Australia with his wife and three children.
 Even more exciting news, though, is that one of those kids, his son Bill, has recently taken up the mantle.
-His first Rafferty novel, False Gods, was published in 2018, and a sequel, Wright or Wrong, followed in 2020.
+His first Rafferty novel, False Gods, was published in 2018, and a few sequels have appeared since.